datalust/seq-examples/README.md

 `/clients` - contains examples of different ways to connect a client to Seq

-`/cluster` - contains examples of configuring Seq into a DR cluster
+`/cluster` - contains examples of configuring Seq into a cluster

 A suitable temporary Seq server can be started with: